This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Competition Bureau

-The commissioner has a staff of approximately 400 at the Competition Bureau (the Bureau) that assists in the administration of the Act.
+The commissioner has a staff of approximately 400 at the Bureau that assist in the administration of the Act.
 The Bureau is divided into units that administer different aspects of the Act, including the following branches: mergers, civil matters, criminal matters and fair business practices.
 There is also a pre-merger notification unit.
 The commissioner and the Bureau have published numerous bulletins, interpretation guidelines, press releases and updates in respect of the various aspects of Canadian competition law.
 The bulletins and guidelines, along with other useful publications, can be accessed on the website maintained by the Bureau at www.competitionbureau.gc.ca.

 The Competition Tribunal

 Applications to the Tribunal for remedial orders in respect of reviewable practices and mergers may be brought by the commissioner.
 The Tribunal is a mixed quasi-judicial adjudicative body consisting of judicial and lay members.
-The Act provides for private access to the Tribunal (ie, private litigants may apply to the Tribunal for a remedial order) for certain reviewable practices, such as refusal to deal, tied selling, exclusive dealing and market restriction.
+The Act provides for private access to the Tribunal (ie, private litigants may apply to the Tribunal for a remedial order) for certain reviewable practices, such as refusal to deal, price maintenance, tied selling, exclusive dealing and market restriction.
 The Tribunal also maintains a useful website at www.ct-tc.gc.ca.

-The commissioner and the staff at the Competition Bureau have numerous tools at their disposal to investigate alleged breaches of the Act, reviewable practices and mergers.
+The commissioner and the staff at the Bureau have numerous tools at their disposal to investigate alleged breaches of the Act, reviewable practices and mergers.
 Usually, much of the information that the Bureau collects in the course of formal and informal inquiries is provided on a voluntary basis by the parties.
-There has, however, recently been an increase in use by the commissioner of so-called 'section 11 orders', which compel the production of documents and information (by parties under investigation and other parties who may possess relevant information).
+There has, however, in recent years been an increase in use by the commissioner of so-called ‘section 11 orders’, which compel the production of documents and information (by parties under investigation and other parties who may possess relevant information).
 Responding to a section 11 order can be onerous and very time-consuming.
-These orders are issued in respect of the criminal provisions of the Act, and also with respect to mergers and reviewable practices (such as abuse of dominance).
+These orders are issued in respect of the criminal provisions of the Act, and also with respect to reviewable practices (such as abuse of dominance).
 The commissioner can avail herself of powers relating to search and seizure, and oral examinations under oath.
 Finally, wire-tapping is also available in respect of certain provisions.